strapi/documentation/docs/developer-docs/latest/development/typescript.md

 Do not set `appDir` to `build` or `dist` directories as it could cause issues when the app tries to write certain files.
 :::

-For programmatic use of Strapi with TypeScript use the function `strapi()`.
+For programmatic use of Strapi with TypeScript use the  `strapi()` function.
 The function accepts 2 parameters, `appDir` and `distDir`, to set the path of the root directory and the compiled codebase directory respectively.
 For TypeScript projects Strapi should be instantiated with a specified `distDir` directory, and specifying `appDir` is optional.
 The two possible configurations for TypeScript projects are as follows:

 | `appDir` parameter value | `distDir` parameter value | Actual `app` directory    | Actual `dist` directory   |
 | ------------------------ | ------------------------- | ----------------------    | -----------------------   |